crustydev/Rust_offensive_security/crusty_scanner/README.md

 ## Usage

-To run, download the source code, making sure to have rustc and cargo installed, and type:
+Download the source code, make sure to have rustc and cargo installed and run in terminal with:
-`cargo run crusty_scan <name.com>` in your terminal to run.
+`cargo run crusty_scan <name.com>`

 for example:
 `cargo run crusty_scan <jsattorney.com>`